 « The world is rapidly transforming.
 Some of that change is disruptive, challenging us to find new ways of engaging our day to day lives, education, work, and careers.
 Some of that change provides amazing opportunities for making the world a better place for all of us.
 This series brings together leading voices on transformative change and asks them to address all of us: to teach us what they know, help us navigate the often confusing world around us, and guide us toward making the kinds of wise choices that can help us all move forward. »

-in partnership with the Rozsa Center for the Performing Arts, the Office of the Vice President for Diversity & Inclusion at Michigan Tech, and the Portage Lake District Library
+in partnership with the Rozsa Center for the Performing Arts, the Office of Diversity and Inclusion at Michigan Tech, and the Portage Lake District Library

 This program is funded in part by the Van Evera Distinguished Lecture Series and the Michigan Humanities Council, an affiliate of the National Endowment of the Humanities.